itis2010me/Ramsey_Research/README.md

 - `./code` - The directory containting all the source code for generating the Rado CNFs.
 The C version of the code and its `Makefile` is also included, but will not automatically build when running the `process.sh` script.
 - `process.sh` - The script that runs all the code with specific input.
 - ` ./glucose_SAT_solver` - Copy of the glucose SAT solver.
+- `./Example` - The directory containing example text files for the research paper.
+(CNF encoding and Loop unrolling example).

 Note that when running the code, an executatble SAT solver must be placed within the `./code` directory.
 At the moment, we coded our script to take in `satch` or `glucose` as SAT solver candidates.